cygnite/cygnite-application/README.md

 iv.
 Fork cygnite/framework repository on GitHub.

 v.
-Please follow the coding standard as followed (Resembles PSR) on the project or please request for coding standard to follow.
+Please follow the PSR coding standard as followed  while contributing or please request for coding standard to follow.